saraxiang/viral-resistance/public/README.txt

 	after loadedAssets is set to true, variables like switchQuestion, loadedArticle need to be defined in currentState, and will be cased on (so they must exist!!!)

+complexInnerState:
+	article load same as innerState

+	default: askQuestions: true, switchQuestions: false

+	when link clicked: askQuestions: still true, switchQuestions: true, initialize CINodes array

+	when choice clicked: flip switchQuestions to true, use the text of the choice to index into next CINode, add to beginning of CINodes array; UNLESS if a choice is "Go Back" or "On Second Thought" then pop off the first element of the CINodes array
+	Note that here we can test for value of the node, not whether the name is "On Second Thought" or "Go back"

+	when both askQuestions and switchQuestions are true (happens after link clicked, after choice clicked) == based on CINode, update form, flip switchQuestions to false; TEST IF AT LEAF NODE: clear CINodes array to empty, hide form HTML